How Can Business Intelligence Leaders Adopt CCPA Compliance?

 Data is the number one asset for most companies and brands in the world, and Business Intelligence (BI) is all about transforming data into insights for business.
 As BI leaders, you’re collecting and processing personal data and so, you’re subject to comply with these new data privacy standards.
 As experts in BI, we have gathered what you need to know about this new law, why it is important to comply with it, and what you could, or should I say, must do, to comply.
 We helped customers in complying with GDPR when it came into effect, so we can also guide you through the steps to be CCPA compliant.

-The CCPA is a new data privacy law that establishes rights for California state residents.
-The law applies to companies that do business in California and meet one of several criteria related to revenue, data processing, and other factors.
+The CCPA is a new data privacy law that establishes rights for California consumers, defined as “a natural person who is a California resident, as defined in Section 17014 of Title 18 of the California Code of Regulations.
+A Californian resident is “an individual who is in this state for other than a temporary or transitory purpose” as defined in the California Code of Regulations.
+The law applies to entities that do business in California and meet one of several criteria related to revenue, data processing, and other factors.

 Personal data as defined by the CCPA is “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household”.
 Personally Identifiable Information (PII) includes personal identifiers such as, geolocation data, email addresses, online handles, internet browsing history, search history, purchasing history, user preferences, names, alias, postal addresses, social security numbers, IP Address, customer profiles, etc.